-- Step 1: Notify permitting authority. - Step 2: Resample media (e.g., water or fish) that triggered Tier 2.
+Step 1: Notify the Department;

+Step 2: Resample media that triggered Tier 2.

-If results of Step 2 (i.e., resampling of media that triggered Tier 2) demonstrate that the anomalous condition was an isolated event, the permitting authority will be notified that the project will revert and continue Phase 2 - Tier 1 monitoring.
+If results of Step 2 (i.e., re-sampling) demonstrate that the anomalous condition was an isolated event, the Department will be notified that the project will revert to Phase 2 - Tier 1 monitoring.
 Alternatively, if results of Step 2 reveal the anomalous condition was not an isolated event, proceed to Step 3.

-- Step 3: Expand the monitoring program as follows: - Increase frequency of mosquitofish collection from quarterly to monthly. - To further define the spatial extent of the problem, collect multiple mosquitofish composites from the downstream station exhibiting anomalous conditions. - If Tier 2 was triggered by tissue THg levels in large-bodied fish, increase sample size of large-bodied fish to 20, i.e., 20 each of sunfish (collect various species and sizes) and/or bass (collect various sizes and extract otolith from bass for age determination). - If Tier 2 was triggered by exceedance of a WQS, increase the frequency of surface water collection to monthly (reducing temporal interpretation), or as appropriate for hydraulic retention time, if necessary.
+Step 3: Expand the monitoring program as follows:

+- Increase frequency of mosquitofish collection from quarterly to monthly. - To further define the spatial extent of the problem, collect multiple mosquitofish composites from the downstream station exhibiting anomalous conditions. - If Tier 2 was triggered by tissue THg levels in large-bodied fish, increase sample size of large-bodied fish to 20, i.e., 20 each of sunfish (collect various species and sizes) and/or bass (collect various sizes and extract otolith from bass for age determination). - If Tier 2 was triggered by exceedance of a WQS, increase the frequency of surface water collection to monthly (reducing temporal interpretation), or as appropriate for hydraulic retention time, if necessary.